upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-multi.md

 ### Specialize control planes by Cloud Account

 This approach means you create a control plane on per cloud account basis.
-By cloud account, we mean a specific billing account (i.e. AWS Account, GCP Project, Azure Tenant, etc).
+By cloud account, we mean a specific billing account (that is, AWS Account, GCP Project, Azure Tenant, etc).
 Crossplane is able to communicate with external APIs only after a Crossplane provider has been installed in the control plane.

-Crossplane providers themselves rely on `ProviderConfig` objects to configure & provide authentication details for how to interact with the external service.
+Crossplane providers themselves rely on `ProviderConfig` objects to configure and provide authentication details for how to interact with the external service.
 We explain in [tenancy requirements](#tenancy-requirements) below the ways you can set up ProviderConfigs on a control plane to control and give tenants access to provision resources in single or multiple cloud accounts.

 **Reasons to apply this approach:**